uniarts-helsinki-art-and-technology/Tools/multichannel_video_synchronization/README.md

         5.2.3.
 Check the client ip address (step 2.) and type the correct address to Processing sketch.
 If you use multiple client players write all the ip addresses to the array.

         5.2.4.
-Check the video lenght (in seconds??) and type it to Processing sketch.
-Make sure that you type the lenght of the content that wish to be visible and have approx. 10 sec. of extra footage in the video file.
+Check the video length (in seconds) and type it to Processing sketch.
+Make sure that you type the length of the content that wish to be visible and have approx. 10 sec. of extra footage in the video file.

 6. Make sure that you have all players connected via LAN cable (turn off wifi, bluetooth etc.).